Benohene/pb_majestic_cloding/README.md

 ### Status Error Templates

-As a Developer I can implement a 403 error page to redirect unauthorised users so that I can secure my views
+As a Developer, I can implement a 403 error page to redirect unauthorised users so that I can secure my views

-As a Developer I can implement a 404 error page so that I can alert users when they have accessed a page that doesn't exist
+As a Developer, I can implement a 404 error page so that I can alert users when they have accessed a page that doesn't exist

-As a Developer I can implement a 500 error page so that I can alert users when an internal server error occurs
+As a Developer, I can implement a 500-error page so that I can alert users when an internal server error occurs

 A 403 error page has been implemented to provide feedback to the user when they try to access unauthorized content.
 Users will be directed to this page if they alter the URLs and attempt to edit, delete, or access pages that are restricted.